Budibase/automations/README.md

 The process of creating a new automation is quite simple.
 The easiest method to do this is to run `yarn new` at the top level directory.
 This will walk you through the steps of creating a new automation in the command line.
-It should be noted that all of the information provided can be easily changed, and will be input to an `automate` section in the new automations's
+It should be noted that all of the information provided can be easily changed, and will be put into an `automate` section in the new automation's
 `package.json`.
 This scipt will generate the boilerplate configuration required for new your automation.

 The process will appear as such (example is for the Integromat Automation):